bornfree/bornfree.github.io/_posts/2022-11-07-the-genius-of-lotr.md

 To be honest, the LOTR actually scores so well in so many aspects like plot, characters, dialogue, music, cinematography, costume design that the answer might as well be *everything*.

-If that is indeed the case, then it is a staggering achievement because [movies don't lend themselves to genius](__GHOST_URL__/on-books-movies-and-thinking/).
+If that is indeed the case, then it is a staggering achievement because movies don't lend themselves to genius easily.

 Bringing Tolkien's magnum opus to the screen would have surely required an absurd amount of courage and a hint of madness on PJ's part.
 Throw in a little bit of  luck too.